nima-karkhaneh/portfolio/maan-design-studio-architectural-startup/README.md

 - Leveraged Bootstrap CDN for core styling to minimise redundant dependencies.

 ___

+## Planned Improvements

+- **Session Storage with Redis:**
+    - *Current*: Sessions are stored in memory via `express-session`.
+    - *Next Step*: Migrate session storage to Redis or another persistent store.
+    - *Benefit*: Improves scalability and reliability, especially if the app is deployed across multiple instances or requires server restarts without losing session data.

+- **CSRF Protection:**
+    - *Current*: No explicit CSRF protection for form submissions.
+    - *Next Step*: Implement CSRF tokens for all POST routes (especially the contact form).
+    - *Benefit*: Enhances security by preventing Cross-Site Request Forgery attacks, which is critical for real-world applications with sensitive user interactions.

+---

+## Final Note
+Maan Design Studio demonstrates practical full-stack skills in building responsive, accessible, and user-friendly applications.
+Key highlights include dynamic form handling with Fetch API, session-based route protection, backend validation, and real-time user feedback.
+This project reflects the ability to deliver professional, maintainable web solutions for real-world clients and startup environments.

+---

 ## Author
 This project was built by **Nima Karkhaneh** as part of a professional portfolio to demonstrate frontend and backend proficiency in real-world applications.